-With ubiquitous intranet connectivity, advanced telecommunication and networking technology, employer initiatives for work life balance, shrinking travel budgets, and disaster preparedness planning, many professionals are logging in, signing on, pinging, tweeting, or connecting to networks from home offices, hotel rooms, telecommuting locations or handhelds.
+With ubiquitous intranet connectivity, advanced telecommunication and networking technology, employer initiatives for work-life balance, shrinking travel budgets, and disaster preparedness planning, many professionals are logging in, signing on, pinging, tweeting, or connecting to networks from home offices, hotel rooms, telecommuting locations or handhelds.

 How can working remotely work?

 Remote workforces are neither a reward for good behavior or for stellar performance.
 They are a business necessity.
 The opportunity to work remotely should not be a reward for good behavior or stellar performance.
 The case for working remotely is simple: it meets a business objective that impacts the bottom line.
-As with managing any team, the following key points highlight how to maximize performance of remote work teams.
+As with managing any team, the following key points highlight how to maximize the performance of remote work teams.